HDFGroup/hsds/README.md

 Writing Client Applications
 ----------------------------
 As a REST service, clients be developed using almost any programming language.
-The test programs under: h5serv/test/integ illustrate some of the methods for peforming different operations using Python.
+The test programs under: h5serv/test/integ illustrate some of the methods for performing different operations using Python.

 The related project: https://github.com/HDFGroup/h5pyd provides a (mostly) h5py-compatible